 Ae 102 abc.
-Engineering Elasticity and Design.
+Aircraft Structural Analysis.
 9 units (3-0-6); each term.
 Prerequisites: Applied Mechanics and Strength of Materials.
-A study of the fundamental equations of applied elasticity and their application to aircraft, missile and spacecraft structural analysis.
-Basic stress-strain relationship, exact and approximate methods of beam and truss analysis, and other two- and three-dimensional problems are treated.
+A study of the fundamental equations of applied elasticity and their application to aircraft structural analysis.
+Basic stressstrain relationship, exact and approximate methods of beam and truss analysis, and other two- and three-dimensional problems are treated.
 Buckling phenomena of columns and plates and shells are discussed and an introduction is given to analog methods of static and dynamic structural analysis.
-Text: Elasticity in Engineering, Sechler.
+Texts: Elasticity in Engineering, Sechler; Airplane Structural Analysis and Design, Sechler and Dunn.
 Instructor: Sechler.